Marion Taffe Marion Taffe

 CHAPTER 16

-152. vitae/vita (pl/sing) noun, latin: lives/a life.
+152. vitae/vita (pl/sing) noun, Latin: lives/a life.

 155. næp (nape or neep) noun m: turnip.
 On the page I pluralised to næps though with correct Old English grammar it was would be ‘næpas’.